colditzjb/ReReddit/README.md

 The process relies on reviewing metadata output to know what new data needs collecting.
 So, if you move files or folders out of the established data output directories, it will assume that the data don't exist and waste time recollecting them.
 Posts older than 180 days are considered "retired" so those might be safe to move (but only if they preceed the 1000 most recent posts - there's some ambiguity around this in the code because I only just thought about it while typing this sentence).

 This implementation includes an optional dependency on Sentry's Raven library (so that errors can be broadcast to a Slack channel).
-I think that I managed to comment-out all of those dependencies in this code.
+I think that I managed to comment-out all of those dependencies in the code.